ibm-cloud-docs/vmwaresolutions/vsphere/vs_vsphere_80_upgrade.md

 ### Procedure to update ESXi host licenses
 {: #vs_vsphere_80_upgrade-license-update-esxi}

+To update the ESXi host licenses, you must first retrieve your new vSphere licenses from the IBM Cloud console.
+For more information, see [Retrieving VCF license keys](/docs/vmwaresolutions?topic=vmwaresolutions-licenses_vcf-licenses).

 1. From the **Licenses** page, click **+ Add New Licenses**.
 2. Enter the new vSphere 8 license keys in the **New Licenses** field.
 If you have multiple vSphere 8 license keys, input the all of the licenses in the **New Licenses** filed, enter a name for each license, and click **OK**.